Math

 WF1162126 hero image 1

-Would your students be surprised to learn that math plays a key role in dream careers ranging from fashion designer to professional chef?
-Show them what it’s all about with the Math at Work web series, featuring industry leaders working shoulder-to-shoulder with students to give them helpful insights into math-related jobs.
+Math plays a key role in dream careers ranging from fashion designer to professional chef.
+Show students what these jobs are all about with the Math at Work web series, a collection of videos and teaching resources that give your students a behind-the-scenes look at math-related jobs.

-Each video in the Math at Work series demonstrates problem solving in action as celebrities and students tackle challenges in jobs that involve math.
-Your students can join in by completing each video’s related lessons.
+Our latest additions to the Math at Work series feature HMHs own in-house math expert, Richard Blankman, giving an up-close look at how math plays out in the theater and art.
+The original videos in the Math at Work series—on sports, entrepreneurship, fashion, culinary arts, and homebuilding—demonstrate problem solving in action as celebrities and experts help students tackle challenges in jobs that involve math.
+Your students can join in by completing the related lessons.

-Math may be the last thing you think of when you're watching sports.
-But when it comes to the world of athletics—including the Olympic® Games—math is always in play.
-This series of activities explores how math and sports intersect and has students in Grades K–12 analyzing everything from shapes that the athletes use and make to how math can help with nutrition and goal-setting.
+Math is often in play when it comes to the world of athletics.
+This series of activities explores how math and sports intersect and has students in Grades K–12 analyzing everything from shapes that the athletes use to how math can help with nutrition and goal-setting.

 Math Meets Entrepreneurship